Wisconsin may consider virtual school a form of homeschooling.

 State Data

 Wisconsin collects and publicly reports annual homeschool participation information.
-For example, around 20,000 students reported homeschooling in 2000 which increased to almost 30,000 at the height of the pandemic.
+For example, around 20,000 students reported homeschooling in 2000 which increased to over 30,000 at the height of the pandemic.
 The state also provides robust disaggregated information on homeschooled students by grade, district, and more.

 Cross-Sector Comparison